cadesalaberry/2SAT-Solver/README.md

 (b) **10** Implement the first 2 steps (i and ii) of the above, more efficient solution based on computing the SCC of an implication graph.
 Note that you only need to determine whether a solution exists or not, you do not need to actually output the assignment (ie the last 3 steps of the algorithm description are optional).

 (c) **5** Under what conditions is your brute force solution better in practice than your more efficient one?
 Give appropriate evidence.
 Note that for this you will need to do some experimentation, varying both the number of variables under consideration as well as the number of disjunctions.

+> The bruteforce method will be faster if a valid combination is found among the first tries.

 A program for generating arbitrary sample 2SAT instances is available in *MyCourses*, as is a basic template code for reading that output that you can use as a template for your implementations.
 The template allows for branching based on a *-nobrute* flag, so you can use the same codebase for both solutions.

-#### Question 2 (**20**)
+#### Question 2 ~ __/20

 A basic queue has 3 operations: *makeQueue*, *enqueue* and *dequeue*.
 Queues maintain a FIFO property—